saeed-vayghan/Learning-Erlang/07-Release/README.md

 * A release describes a running Erlang runtime system.
 * A release has a version.
 * A release specifies which versions of required applications are required.
-It also has a version number of its own.
 * Installing a release on a host machine produces a target system.

 <br>